mozilla/price-tracker/docs/METRICS.md

   - `'amazon_smile_link'`: Sends the user to AmazonSmile.
   - `'best_buy_link'`: Sends the user to Best Buy.
   - `'ebay_link'`: Sends the user to eBay.
-  - `'feedback_button'`: Sends the user to a feedback Survey.
   - `'home_depot_link'`: Sends the user to Home Depot.
   - `'walmart_link'`: Sends the user to Walmart.
 - `'extraction_id'`: A unique identifier to associate an extraction attempt to an extraction completion event for a given page.